 Tilting the basic strokes at an angle will get you more letters, like A, V, and M. (And W, and K!)
 I believe the strokes of the A were a 20-degree tilt; then the V is just the A rotated 180 degrees with its crossbar removed.
 I’m still fiddling with the M—I may adjust the angles so the letter gets narrower or wider once I start testing it in words with other letters, since it’s wider than most of the rest.

 These letters are the reason I took the time to make my big straight strokes with the perfect half-circles at the ends; the rounded ends are on full display at points in these.

 A slightly stronger angle to the strokes gets the X, and then the X becomes the top part of the Y. I’ve brought in the I for the bottom of the Y (it’s so simple, I haven’t shown it here; likewise the H, which is just two Is with the crossbar borrowed from the A).
 Cut away the parts you don’t need, merge the rest, measure out that 40-unit distance for the curves, and there you have it!

 Last up for this post, a couple of numbers:

 I’ve widened the two smaller circles and overlapped them to make the 8.
 Then I’ve taken the larger of those two circles and combined it with the top piece of the S, which I was then able to massage and finesse into becoming the 6.
 Which can flip over, and a few adjustments will make it into the 9!

 Some of these will be easier than others, for sure.
 That 6 was a challenge to make, and it still has a few more little nudges and adjustments before it’s right.

-Next up, we’ll make even more letters, and keep on truckin’ deeper and deeper into the font!
+** Next up in part 3, we’ll make even more letters, and keep on truckin’ deeper and deeper into the font!